nimblehq/ios-templates/.github/wiki/Self-Hosted-Github-Actions.md

 ![New Self Hosted Runner Script](assets/images/self-hosted-github-actions/new-self-hosted-runner-script.png)

-The general step are:
+The general steps are:

 1. Download: Download the newest version of Github Runner and save in the runner folder.
 2. Configure: Inject the project’s token to the runner and run the executable.

 ## Add More Runners

 To add more runners to the same or a new host, simplify follow the instruction from repository’s settings `Settings > Actions > Runners > New self-hosted runner`.
-Make sure the new runner is downloaded to a different folder than the one before.****
+Make sure the new runner is downloaded to a different folder than the one before.

 ## Restarting Runner

-In the case that the machine is shut down or the terminal running the script was an exit, the runner script can be relaunched by `cd` to the script folder and run `./run.sh`.****
+In the case that the machine is shut down or the terminal running the script was an exit, the runner script can be relaunched by `cd` to the script folder and run `./run.sh`.

 ## Result